open-compensation-token-license/license-token-website/wikisrc/nft-copyright-issues.md

 ### What are NFTs?

 NFTs symbolize ownership of digital items validated via blockchain technology.
 Key platforms and resources include [OpenSea](https://opensea.io/) and [NFT Now](https://nftnow.com/).
+For more insights, visit [What are NFTs](https://www.license-token.com/wiki/what-are-nf-ts).

 ### Copyright Basics